 She has managed and produced editorial content for an online environmental magazine, as well as for GlobalPost, a digital leader in world news coverage.
 Previously, she was a copy editor at the Los Angeles Times, where she was part of the 2016 Pulitzer Prize-winning team covering the San Bernardino attack.

 Whitney Astbury has a background in accounting and teaching.
 She received a certificate from Florida Gulf Coast University for completing their Pharmacy Technician program, but jumped right into working as an accounting assistant for an independent insurance firm instead.

 She served as the treasurer for her local chapter of the International Association of Insurance Professionals for two years in an effort to understand more about the insurance industry.
-With her more than ten years experience with Microsoft Office Suite, she taught Microsoft Excel at a college for several years before joining Author Accelerator.
+With more than 10 years' experience with Microsoft Office Suite, she taught Microsoft Excel at a college for several years before joining Author Accelerator.
 Whitney is an author of five fiction novels published under a pen name and is represented by a literary agent.
-As an employee of The Write Assistants, she found her calling helping other authors succeed.
-She joined the Author Accelerator team as well.
+As a former employee of The Write Assistants, she found her calling helping other authors succeed.